CAMB-DSbD/tee-morello-performance-experiments/README.md

 </div>

-The table contains the following measurements:

-- **Number of Compartments:** The number of compartments created.
-- **Memory Used (MB):** The amount of memory consumed by the given number of compartments.
-- **Time Elapsed:** The time elapsed since the beginning of the experiment that is assumed to start at time zero.

-Let us assume that the experiment stars at time zero, with 0 number of compartments which has consumed zero MB of memory.

 The first row shows that it took 514.00 ms to `cheri-cap-experiment.py` to create one compartment that consumes 1628.40 MB of memory.
 As a second example take the 5th row.
 It shows that after 10808.39 ms, `cheri-cap-experiment.py` has created 5 compartments that have consumed 1640.39 MB.